Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/cohort-integration-guide.md

 Use the `$list_id` you retrieved to test the add to add users and remove users endpoints.

-### Submit your Integration
+### Submit your integration

 After you have finalized your testing, click **Submit** to submit your integration to the Amplitude team.
 The review process should take about one week.
-When Amplitude approves you integration, you'll get notified via email and be able to see your integration tile in the Destination section of Amplitude.
+When Amplitude approves you integration, you're notified via email and can see your integration tile in the Destination section of Amplitude.